diaspora/diaspora/README.markdown

 - Google Analytics
 - Delicious Bookmarks

 If you already have an account with these services, you can get set up within seconds.
-[Check out the wiki](http://wiki.github.com/imathis/octopress/third-party-integration) to learn how to setup or remove these services.
+Check out the wiki for [Third Party Configuration](http://wiki.github.com/imathis/octopress/third-party-integration) details, and to learn how to setup or remove these services.

 ## Octopress Style
 - Stylesheets use [SASS](http://sass-lang.com) and [Compass](http://compass-style.org)